highlightjs/highlightjs-lang/README.md

 html = hljs.highlight('gameTip.findTree=Punch a tree to gather wood.\n...', {language: 'lang'}).value
 ```

-> **Note**: Because lang can be so generic at times, it is recommended to not rely on autodetection and instaed use `highlight` and specify the language.
+> **Note**: Because lang can be so generic at times, it is recommended to not rely on autodetection and instead use `highlight` and specify the language.

 See [Importing the Library](https://github.com/highlightjs/highlight.js#importing-the-library) for more examples of `require` vs `import` usage, etc.  For more information about the result object returned by `highlight` or `highlightAuto` refer to the [api docs](https://highlightjs.readthedocs.io/en/latest/api.html).